Shyamsundar-eng/Acoustic-Reef-AWARENESS/README.md

 This project is developed for educational and conservation purposes as part of the **PCCOE Innovation & Grand Challenge 2024**.

-**Educational Use**: Free to use, modify, and share for non-commercial educational purposes.
+**Educational Use**: Free to use, modify, and share for non-commercial educational and conservation purposes.

+**Commercial Use**: Please contact the team for licensing discussions.

 **Audio Files**: Sample reef recordings are for demonstration purposes.
-For commercial use of audio data, please contact the original data providers.
+Original data providers retain rights to source recordings.

 ---

 ## 🙏 **Acknowledgments**

-- **PCCOE** - For hosting the Innovation & Grand Challenge competition
+- **Pimpri Chinchwad College of Engineering (PCCOE)** - For hosting the Innovation & Grand Challenge competition and supporting student innovation
-- **Google Research** - For developing the SurfPerch model
+- **Google Research** - For developing and open-sourcing the SurfPerch marine bioacoustics model
-- **Dr. Steve Simpson** (University of Exeter) - For pioneering reef bioacoustics research
-- **Reef Pulse** - For design inspiration
+- **Marine Bioacoustics Research Community** - For advancing the science of underwater acoustic monitoring
+- **Open Source Community** - For the tools and libraries that made this project possible
-- **Unsplash Contributors** - For beautiful ocean imagery
+- **Unsplash Contributors** - For beautiful ocean imagery used throughout the website
-- **Marine Scientists Worldwide** - For advancing acoustic monitoring science
+- **Global Conservation Organizations** - For their ongoing work protecting coral reefs worldwide

 ---

 ## 🌊 **Join the Movement**

+Coral reefs cover less than 1% of the ocean floor but support 25% of all marine species.
+They protect coastlines, feed over 500 million people, and generate $375 billion in economic value annually.

-Coral reefs are disappearing faster than we can monitor them.
-By making reef health assessment accessible to everyone, we can empower global conservation efforts at unprecedented scale.
+Yet we're losing them faster than we can monitor them.

+By making reef health assessment instant, free, and accessible to everyone, we can empower global conservation efforts at unprecedented scale.

 **Try Acoustic Reef.
 Share it.
 Help save our oceans.** 🐠🪸